oleg-nazarov/save_open_tab_urls/README.md

 - grouped tabs

 ## Next plans:
+- support tabs in groups
+- on error, while reading a certain tab, continue reading others but show a warning for a user that he could do something about corrupted lines
 - optionally save tabs only of the current window
 - show how many tab URLs will be saved and the titles
-- support tabs in groups
 - add optional encryption to protect URLs from the reading by other people's eyes (maybe use binary; however, binary is still not safe)
 - save not into a local file but on the server
     - login via google account